KanteeJump/fluffy-lib/README.md

 **FluffyLib**

-> A simple library for creating databases and handling connections.
+> A simple library for creating databases sqlite and handling connections.

 ## Installation